You are here

 As always, if you feel like your friend might hurt him/herself or someone else, it’s time to call emergency services.

-Visit our Help Pages to find out how to get help for yourself or a friend.
+Visit the Help Section to find out how to get help for yourself or a friend.

 Like other mental health issues, Depression and how it is experienced will differ from person to person.
 Because each case is unique, the treatment will likely be unique for each individual.